glebsakharov/tictactoe/README.md

 # How to Use

 Download the folder tictactoe from this repository.
-If you have stack installed, navigate to the root of this directory and run:
+If you have stack installed, cd into tictactoe in the terminal and run:

 ``` zsh
 stack run
 ```
+From here, you are player one, or 'X'.
+Pick a square and play tic-tac-toe against the AI.
+Can you win?
+No, mathematically impossible, if I have done my job right.